Celebrating Sixteen Years Online.

 Location

-I’m assuming the container array would be parked at a site of at least one acre that had an RV pad, electricity, well, and septic.
-Most rural counties allows this, and do not require a building permit to accompany it (at least the last time I looked, which admittedly was a WHILE ago…).
+I have assumed that the container array would be parked at a site of at least one acre in size that had an RV hookup (electricity, well and septic).
+Most rural locales allows this, and do not require a building permit to place a portable facility on site (at least the last time I looked, which admittedly was a WHILE ago…).

-Or maybe you prefer to buy an already ‘improved’ lot with some or all of those amenities already present.
-But since the whole shebang is portable, you could also rent / lease the space for the container array where there is already an RV pad.
-If / when that spot were to become untenable, you can simply move it all to another suitable spot.
+It is possible to buy an already ‘improved’ lot with some or all of those amenities already present.
+But since the containers are portable, you could also rent / lease the space for the container array where there is already an RV hookup.
+If / when that spot were to become untenable, you can simply move the whole shebang to another suitable spot.

 It is certain to be cheaper to just buy an old airstream or similar.
-But trailers are much smaller, and their license and tires and chassis need to be paid up and maintained or you can’t really claim it to be portable.
-However… since the kitchen / head container / pod is the most complex and expensive unit to build, certainly an older airstream or the like would make an excellent kitchen / head module for the container array, eliminating that complexity.
+But trailers are much smaller, their license needs to be paid up, and the tires and chassis maintained or you can’t really claim them to be portable.
+However in the example shown above, since the kitchen / head container / pod is the most complex and expensive unit to build, certainly an older airstream or the like would make an excellent kitchen / head module for the container array, eliminating that complexity.

 Appearance

-The exterior I have imagined looking more or less like an orderly array of containers, painted white or nearly so if in the desert, or painted a pleasant flat dark red-brown-rust color if in a cooler location.
+The exterior is intended to look like an orderly array of containers, painted white or nearly so if in the desert, or painted a pleasant flat deep red-brown-rust color if in a cooler location.

-If built per code, the Gazebo could be higher off the ground, and would have a fixed octagonal insulated metal roof with a low to medium pitch, extending a few feet beyond the deck and ending just above the height of the container tops at the eaves.
-The metal roof would be color coordinated with the containers.
+If built per code, the Gazebo deck could be higher off the ground, and would have an octagonal, insulated, fixed metal roof with a low to medium pitch, extending a few feet beyond the deck and ending just above the height of the container tops at the eaves, and color coordinated with the containers.

 Click Image for Larger View